Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 * Hostname: WIFI-Extension

-Secondly, select "DHCP" for the Connection, "WPA/WPA2" for Encryption and enter the WPA/WPA2 key.
+Secondly, select "Client: DHCP" for the Mode and Address, "WPA/WPA2" for Encryption and enter the WPA/WPA2 key.
 For example:

 * Key: 1234567890ABCDEF